ctranoris/patras5gwiki/home.md

 **Summary of capabilities**
 With our OSS, NFV and experimentation enabled services, like Openslice and Open Source MANO, we enable E2E automated deployment of multiple customized-slices over the whole network – access, transport and core.
 This further includes the slicing of the IoT devices at the edge of the network.

 Patras 5G facility is equipped with a cloud platform, able to host core network components, as well as NFV and MEC deployments.
 The cloud platform offers a total computing power of 1082 CPUs and 4,5 TB of RAM and 100 TB of storage.
-All servers are interconnected on
-100GbE/400GbE Edgecore P4 Switches
+3 Servers are AI enabled, each one equiped with 2xGPUs of NVIDIA PNY QUADRO A6000 48GB GDDR6 GPU Nvidia RTX interconnected via NVIDIA NVLINK Bridge
-and  10GbE/40GbE NVIDIA Cumulus switches with dual 10GbE NICs DPDK enabled.
+All servers are interconnected on 100GbE/400GbE Edgecore P4 Switches and  10GbE/40GbE NVIDIA Cumulus switches with dual 10GbE NICs DPDK enabled.

 Kubernetes clusters are available and created on demand for the users, attached to the userplance of the 5G System